22 Early Spring Perennial Flowers (Vibrant Bloomers)

-The monotonous gray landscape of late winter always has us yearning for color.
-Luckily, there are many early spring blooming perennial flowers that brighten up the landscape year after year!
+The monotonous gray landscape of late winter leaves me yearning for color.
+Luckily, there are many early spring blooming perennial flowers that will brighten up the landscape year after year!

-Lenten rose are hardy perennials with small cup shaped flowers and dark green foliage.
-Hellebore are one of the first plants you will see blooming in early spring.
-These beautiful evergreen plants are also known as Christmas Rose or Winter Rose.
+Lenten rose are hardy perennials with small cup-shaped flowers and dark green foliage.
+Also known as hellebore, these perennials are one of the first plants you will see blooming in early spring.

-They produce dainty, rose shaped blooms that come in dusky mauve, pink and creamish yellow.
+They produce rose-shaped blooms that come in dusky mauve, creamy yellow and even black.
 Lenten rose enjoy partial shade and from our experience are very easy to grow.

 Hellebore are one of our favorite early bloomers because they are hardy and reliable.
 After about three years of growth they are mature and produce a stunning show of flowers.